atomone-hub/govgen/CONTRIBUTING.md

 ### Responsibilities of the stewarding team

-Gaia has many stakeholders contributing and shaping the project.
+GovGen has many stakeholders contributing and shaping the project.
-The _Gaia stewarding team_ is composed of Informal Systems developers and is responsible for stewarding this project over time.
+The _GovGen stewarding team_ is composed of Informal Systems developers and is responsible for stewarding this project over time.
 This means that the stewarding team needs to understand the nature of, and agree to maintain, all of the changes that land on `main` or a backport branch.